-The Women’s Health Practice and Research Network of the American College of Clinical Pharmacy also issued an opinion paper supporting lifting the age restrictions on over-the-counter access to Plan B.
+The Women’s Health Practice and Research Network of the American College of Clinical Pharmacy also

 “Despite data demonstrating safety and efficacy, evidence-based decision making has been overshadowed by politically charged actions involving…emergency contraception for over a decade,” the paper said.

 While teen pregnancy may be fodder for a growing number of television shows (see MTV’s 16 and Pregnant and Teen Mom—or better yet, don’t), teen pregnancy is much rarer than most people think.

 Many credit access to birth control and safe-sex education in schools.

 A recent article in the

 Emergency contraception use is also on the rise, increasing from eight percent in 2002 to 14 percent in 2010,